claytondunavant/sales-scout/README.md

 # sales-scout

-Find local yard sales near you every weekend!
+Discover local yard sales near you every weekend!

 Sales Scout is a free and open-source web service that emails users yard sales nearby them every friday afternoon.
 To sign up, all you have to do is go to the website and provide your email and zip code.
 Yard Sales, Garage sales, and Estate sales around you direct to your inbox every friday.
+No account required!
 No fees.
 No marketing.
 Just yard sales.